-With this type of lifetime mortgage, instead of taking the amount you borrow as one large lump sum, you take a smaller initial sum and draw down further cash amounts from a pre-agreed facility either when needed or on a regular basis.
+With this type of lifetime mortgage, instead of taking the amount you borrow as one large lump sum, you take a smaller initial sum and draw down further amounts from a pre-agreed cash facility, either when needed or on a regular basis.

 Because you take out smaller amounts of money over a period of time, your debt grows more slowly than if you take a whole sum at the start.
-You are charged interest on the sums you actually withdraw, not the total amount of available equity, although you may end up with a series of different interest rates applied to the various withdrawals.
+The interest rate charged is the interest rate that applies at the time of withdrawal, so you may end up with a series of different interest rates applied to the various withdrawals.